Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)

 • February 3 to March 17: First external review (6 weeks) – draft chapters made available for public review on the IPBES website.

-• May 22–26: Second meeting of authors with the entire evaluation team, at the CATIE campus in Costa Rica.
+• May 22–26: Second meeting of the authors with the entire evaluation team at the CATIE campus in Costa Rica.

-• May 27–29: First meeting to draft the summary for policymakers (SPM) with the evaluation management committee and lead coordinating authors (CATIE Campus – Turrialba, Costa Rica).
+• May 27–29: First meeting to draft the Summary for Policy Makers (SPM) with the assessment steering committee and the lead coordinating authors (CATIE Campus – Turrialba, Costa Rica).

-• May 30: Capacity-building webinar conducted live from the CATIE campus and broadcast to the UM for the scientific community.
+• May 30: Capacity-building webinar broadcast live from the CATIE campus and streamed to the University of Montreal for the scientific community.

-• August 22 to September 2: 10th IPBES Plenary Meeting in Bonn, Germany – Progress report on the assessment.
+• August 22–September 2: 10th IPBES Plenary Meeting in Bonn, Germany – Progress update on the assessment.

 • September 27–29: Second meeting to draft the summary for policymakers (Trondheim, Norway).

-• December 4, 2023 to February 2, 2024: Second external review (8 weeks) of chapter drafts and the draft summary for policymakers made available on the IPBES website for public review.
+• December 4, 2023, to February 2, 2024: Second round of external review (8 weeks) of the draft chapters and the draft summary for policymakers, which have been made available on the IPBES website for public comment.

 2024